Coach Kaizen

 Verify the improvement held

 Upload a new data file from after your improvement was implemented.
-Coach Kaizen will run the same Pareto and show you whether your top problem moved.
+Coach Kaizen will map the columns, run the same Pareto, and show you a before/after comparison.

 Upload post-improvement data file